 Free trial requires a credit card number

-Salesmsg is a great option for US- or Canada-based small businesses—unfortunately, it's not available internationally beyond that.
+Salesmsg is a great option for US- or Canada-based sales reps, field teams, or customer-facing roles that need a local presence.
+Unfortunately, it's not available internationally beyond that.

 As soon as you sign up for Salesmsg, you're prompted to create a local number.
 This is the number that all your texts will appear to come from, and you can assign a separate number for each team member.
 You'll also be asked if you want to start the compliance process, though you can test the application during your free trial without doing this.